ReadingAndThinking.com

 Making Strategy: Mapping Out Strategic Success by Fran Ackermann and Colin Eden

-This book approaches strategy-making in a way that is designed to assist most organizations to develop strategies appropriate to their size, purpose, and resources.
+This book approaches strategy-making in a way that is designed to assist most organizations in developing strategies appropriate to their size, purpose, and resources.

 Key themes explored are the crucial significance of political feasibility; the role of participation; emphasis on stakeholder management; thinking about alternative futures within the overall process of strategy-making; and using computer support for strategy-making, organizational learning, and strategy-delivery.